ManikMaity/CoinGecko-CrytoTracker/README.md

 ## Features
 - Home Page displays a table of cryptocurrencies with images, names, prices, 24-hour changes, and market cap.
 - Currency Selector to toggle between USD and INR for displaying data.
-- Pagination for browsing through an extensive list of cryptocurrencies.
+- Infinite scroll browsing through an extensive list of cryptocurrencies.
 - Detailed View available by clicking on a cryptocurrency, showing image, description, current price, and a dashboard with market cap, all-time high/low, total volume, and price changes over different periods.
 - Interactive Charts displaying price, market cap, and volume data over 24 hours, 30 days, and one year.
 - Reusable Components built using the presenter-container pattern for maintainable code.